asdawn/mbtmanager/bin.readme.md

 The source files are paltform independent, they rely on gcc, sqlite3 and golang.
 With the docker file, you can build a images.

-However, I'd like to put some compiled executables here *esoecially for myself*.
+However, I'd like to put some compiled executables here *especially for myself*.
 Please make sure you have selected the right version.

 **THESE BINARIES MAY NOT BE UPDATED TIMELY, AND I CAN NOT ASSURE THEY ARE NOT INFECTED BY VIRUS OR MALWARE**
 ```